 I wrote my thoughts on that here:

-In summary: apps take over and trap our data, splitting it all up into islands controlled by far away techies and Big Tech corporations.
-This is dis-empowering for all of us and leads to mass surveillance, censorship and manipulation.
+In summary: apps take over and trap our data, splitting it all up into islands.
+The same interface elements and tools are re-invented in slightly different ways.
+Our access to our data is controlled by far away techies and Big Tech corporations.
+This is dis-empowering for all of us and can lead to us being constantly watched and manipulated.
 We don’t truly own our own devices, data or identities.

-But: I find the whole “app-trap” angle to be too negative for an ongoing movement.
+But: I find the whole “app-trap” angle to be a bit too negative for an ongoing movement.

 I think we need to describe what we want, not what we don’t want!

 Of course as soon as you dispose of apps, you immediately have no choice but to focus on the data instead.
-The data has now been freed from the app trap, and now we’ve got to decide what we want to do with it!
+The data has now been freed from the app trap, and we now have to decide what we want to do with it!

-So another way of characterising a Data-First project is that it focuses directly on the presentation and management of our data, instead of making us all run application programs to access it.
+So another way of characterising a Data-First project is that it focuses directly on the presentation and management of end-users’ data, instead of making them run individual application programs to access it.

-Even though I personally prefer Data-First as an app-free operating system, a browser-like application can still qualify for the Data-First list; at least three of the projects here (SOLID, Webstrates and Folk Canvas) take that approach.
-As long as it’s driven by a desire to put a user’s data ahead of opaque apps, it’s good.
+Even though I personally prefer Data-First as an app-free operating system, a browser-like application can still qualify for the Data-First list; a number of the projects here take that approach.
+As long as it’s driven by a desire to put a user’s data right up front rather than behind an app-like interface, it’s good.

 I also believe that it should work just as well in 3D or XR.
 I don’t expect any other project in the list to take that view, but a sense of creating an interactive space or a 2D gaming world would be nice.
 Dynamicland is getting there, given that it all happens within a 3D physical space!